Orphan of the Pecos

 Orphan of the Pecos is a 1937 American Western film produced and directed by Sam Katzman and starring Tom Tyler, Jeanne Martel, Howard Bryant, and Forrest Taylor.
 Written by Basil Dickey, the film is about a cowboy who is falsely accused of murdering a rancher whose body he discovers.
 Before the sheriff arrives, he escapes and tries to find evidence to clear his name and help the rancher's daughter save her ranch.
-The film was released in the United States on December 30, 1937 by Victor Pictures.
+The film was released in the United States on December 30, 1937 by Victory Pictures.

 Plot

 Rancher Hank Gelbert (Lafe McKee) receives a visit from his foreman, Jess Brand (Forrest Taylor), who wants to see Gelbert's daughter Ann.
-Knowing that Brand is only interested in Ann to get money to pay off his gambling debts, Gelbert tells him to clear off his property.
+Knowing that Brand is only interested in Ann getting money to pay off his gambling debts, Gelbert tells him to clear off his property.
 As Gelbert opens his safe to pay Brand his last wages, Brand shoots him and takes off with the money.
-On the road he encounters Ann (Jeanne Martel) and tries to persuade her that he loves her, but she does not trust him, knowing he only wants to marry her as a way of getting the ranch.
+On the road, he encounters Ann (Jeanne Martel) and tries to persuade her that he loves her, but she does not trust him, knowing he only wants to marry her to get the ranch.

-Meanwhile, cowboy Tom Rayburn (Tom Tyler), a stranger to the area looking for work, encounters a patent medicine salesman and ventriloquist, Jeremiah Mathews (Theodore Lorch), on the road outside of town.
-While Tom is amused by the salesman's talents, he declines to purchase any of his patent "medicine", Kuro, and continues on to the Gelbert ranch, where he discovers Gelbert's body.
+Meanwhile, cowboy Tom Rayburn (Tom Tyler), a stranger to the area looking for work, encounters a patent medicine salesman and ventriloquist, Jeremiah Mathews (Theodore Lorch), on the road outside town.
+While Tom is amused by the salesman's talents, he declines to purchase any of his 'medicine', Kuro, and continues on to the Gelbert ranch, where he discovers Gelbert's body.
 When Ann and Brand arrive at the ranch, Ann finds Tom leaning over the body and assumes that he murdered her father.
-While pretending to search Tom, Brand plants the stolen money in his pocket and announces what he "found".
+While pretending to search Tom, Brand plants the stolen money in his pocket and announces what he 'found'.
 He then encourages Ann to shoot him, but she chooses to let the law handle it.